 In response to the tragic events of the past few weeks and the powerful anti-racism protests across the UK and around the world, we wanted to reaffirm Tate’s commitment to combating racism.
 We stand in solidarity with all those who are peacefully protesting and we hear the demands for change from our own visitors, supporters, artists, colleagues, partners, and the wider community.
 But making a statement isn’t enough.
 To address structural racism and the inequalities underpinning society, we have a responsibility to act.

 Our role at Tate is to share art in all its complexity and diversity.
-In recent years we have made progress in better representing Black artists and other artists of colour in our collection and our programmes, but that work must go much further.
+In recent years we have made progress in better representing artists of colour in our collection and our programmes, but that work must go much further.
 We know, too, that not everyone has equal access to art and its benefits.
 We’re committed to changing this through our work, and to challenging ourselves to dismantle the structures within our own organisation which perpetuate that inequality.

 The founding of our gallery and the building of its collection are intimately connected to Britain’s colonial past, and we know there are uncomfortable images, ideas and histories in the past 500 years of art which need to be acknowledged and explored.
 We also recognise the connection between our commitment to address the climate emergency and actions to combat social inequalities.
 This includes the intersections of race, gender, sexuality and class in the experience of inequality.